 Chris has a particularly strong theoretical and practising interest in administrative law and teaches the University of Western Australia’s advanced administrative law unit Government Accountability - Law and Practice, a course he founded with Professor Simon Young.
 Chris is also the author of a range of publications on the ombudsman and administrative law.

 His role as Ombudsman, and now IOI President, builds on a foundation of long-term legal practice and work as an economic regulator.
-He commenced his career as a lawyer at one of Australia's leading commercial law firms, Arthur Robinson and Hedderwicks (now Allens Linklaters), having been articled to Professor Bob Baxt AO (among other things, a former Chair of the Trade Practices Commission, the forerunner to the Australian Competition and Consumer Commission).
+He commenced his career as a lawyer at one of Australia's leading commercial law firms, Arthur Robinson and Hedderwicks (now Allens Linklaters), having been articled to Professor Bob Baxt AO.
 A strong interest in trade practices and consumer law led him to the position of Executive Director of the Consumer Law Centre Victoria (a non-government consumer advocacy organisation with a legal practice for vulnerable consumers) and Chair of the Australian Consumers' Association (publisher of Choice magazine).
 After seven years, he left his position as Executive Director to commence as an inaugural Member of the Economic Regulation Authority, Western Australia's independent economic regulator of electricity, gas, water and rail.

 Chris holds Arts and Law (Honours) degrees.